sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

   ...
 ```

-If `k8sKeychain` is set to `true` in the validator configuration, `cosign` will log into ECR at time of validation.
+If `useKeychain` is set to `true` in the validator configuration, `cosign` will log into ECR at time of validation.
 See [this cosign pull request](https://github.com/sigstore/cosign/pull/972) for more details.

 ### KMS Support